-How do I apply for custody, contact, or interaction?
+How do I apply for decision making responsibility, contact, or interaction?

 You can start an application for decision-making responsibility (custody), contact, or interaction with a lawyer’s help, or on your own.
 If you cannot afford a lawyer, you can apply to Nova Scotia Legal Aid at their website, nslegalaid.ca, or call your nearest Legal Aid office.
 It is listed under Legal Aid in the telephone book.

 Or, you can hire a lawyer in private practice who does family law.

 If you do not have a lawyer, you can ask court staff for information about the documents you must file, or go online to nsfamilylaw.ca/custody-access/information-grandparents for information about where to start.
 You can find an online guide to making a court application at nsfamilylaw.ca/guide-making-application-court.
 You can also make an appointment to see the Summary Advice Lawyer.
 The Summary Advice Lawyer provides free, brief legal advice to anyone who has a family law issue but does not have a lawyer.
 There are no income criteria.
 Call the family court for contact information, or go to nsfamilylaw.ca

 Intake is a session at family law courts you must go to.
 You will get information about starting a court application or settling a family law matter outside of court.
 Intake can happen at the court or online.You must do an intake session before court staff will look at your application.